 In addition to raising fresh produce, our local farms provide local employment, a connection to our past and a diversity of land use.
 Farmlands can also serve as valuable habitat for migrating birds and other wildlife, and farms contribute greatly to the scenic character of Cape Elizabeth whose proud agricultural history goes back to the town’s earliest days.

 The Town of Cape Elizabeth

-As you drive or walk around Cape Elizabeth, you will notice remnants of a rich agricultural history dating back to the 1600’s.
+Cape Elizabeth has a long history of human habitation due to its rich agricultural grounds.
+This area was originally inhabited by Abenaki Native Americans.
+The Abenaki were primarily hunter-gatherers, but farmed the land for corn, bean and squash.
+European settlers arrived in the 1600s; Cape Elizabeth was named in 1604 by Capt.
+John Smith to honor King Charles I. Diseases decimated the Abenakis, and European settlers grew in number, taking up the farming mantle.
 As recently as the 1960’s, Cape Elizabeth was still home to some 50 family farms enjoying the longest growing season in all of Maine.
 Among the early farming families were the Hannaford Brothers, whose storefront on Commercial Street in Portland grew into a chain of present day supermarkets.
-Known for a time as the ‘Iceberg Capital of New England’ Cape farms were gradually replaced by residential development, but we are still fortunate to have a handful of farms and farm stands offering fresh local produce and seafood.
+Known for a time as the ‘Iceberg Capital of New England’, Cape farms were gradually replaced by residential development, but we are still fortunate to have a handful of farms and farm stands offering fresh local produce and seafood.